Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

 We denote the structural deflational {1-} and 2-equations by $S_{\mathsf{defl}}^1$ and $S_{\mathsf{defl}}^2$. \end{definition} Note that the structural deflational equations contain, in particular, the structural {0-}, {1-} and 2-equations of Definitions~\ref{def:str-0eqns}, \ref{def:str-1eqns} and~\ref{def:str-2eqns}.
 The additional 2-equations that are required to hold are the usual zigzag equations defining an adjunction, as well as the equations stating the compatibility of the structural 2-cells with the ``sliding through'' 1-equations for internal terms in Figures~\ref{fig:structural-twocells-monoidal} and~\ref{fig:structural-twocells-functors-ext}.

-Given a deflational theory $\mathcal T$, let us write $\mathcal T_{\varepsilon}$ for the theory obtained from $\mathcal T$ by adding a section to each counit 2-cell in Figure~\ref{fig:structural-twocells-adjoints}, i.e.~$\kappa$ such that $\kappa;\varepsilon=\id$.
-While $\mathcal T$ and $\mathcal T_{\varepsilon}$ are, in general, not equivalent as deflational theories, in~\cite{lmt-part2} we will show that they have the same (op)indexed monoidal categories as models.
-Since these are the main models of interest, in Sections~\ref{sec:functor-boxes} and~\ref{sec:layered-examples} we will, therefore, make the assumption that the counits in Figure~\ref{fig:structural-twocells-adjoints} have sections $\kappa$, as this will allow us to derive more properties within the formalism of deflational theories.
+\begin{definition}[Counit sections and equations] Given a deflational layered theory with structural 2-cells, its {\em counit sections} are given by the choice of 2-cells $\eta_{\varepsilon s}$ defined as $\eta_{\varepsilon s}\left(\id_{S},\bar x;x\right) \coloneq\{\kappa_x\}$ for every opfibrational term $x:(T\mid S)$ generated by a rule in Figure~\ref{fig:opfibrational-terms}.
+The corresponding {\em counit section 2-equations} are given by $\kappa_x;\varepsilon_x=\id_x$. \end{definition} Given a deflational theory $\mathcal T$ with structural equations and 2-cells, let us write $\mathcal T_{\varepsilon s}$ for the theory obtained from $\mathcal T$ by adding the counit sections and equations.
+The sections are drawn as dashed gray arrows in Figure~\ref{fig:structural-twocells-adjoints}.
+While $\mathcal T$ and $\mathcal T_{\varepsilon s}$ are, in general, not equivalent as deflational theories, in~\cite{lmt-part2} we show that they have the same (op)indexed monoidal categories as models: the class of functors is not restricted by introducing the sections.
+Since the interpretation as a diagram of monoidal categories and functors is our main model of interest, in Sections~\ref{sec:functor-boxes} and~\ref{sec:layered-examples} we will, therefore, make the assumption that the counits in Figure~\ref{fig:structural-twocells-adjoints} have sections $\kappa$, as this will allow us to derive more properties within the formalism of deflational theories.